posted by Chaim and Dorothy Koppelman @ 2:43 PM

 She is fearful, suspicious and she emerges slyly above the central, implacable

+black form of the thickly masked, unseeing woman—her mother.
 Eyes and selves here have “dishonored reality,” as Eli Siegel described.
 But

 the artist’s eye criticizes as we must criticize ourselves.
 The wall, as wall,